-All Approved Vendors must adhere to comprehensive guidelines that govern the information in marketing materials used and the behavior of vendors in their interactions with participants.
+All Approved Vendors must adhere to comprehensive guidelines that govern the information used in marketing materials and the behavior of vendors in their interactions with participants.
 Marketing requirements include the use of standardized brochures that must be presented to all participants.

 Approved Vendors are fully vetted and must adhere to technical system requirements to ensure efficient system performance, as well as adhere to all local ordinances governing building codes, permitting, and zoning.
 In addition, there are requirements that Approved Vendors meet minimum site suitability guidelines and must allow all installations to undergo photo and onsite inspections by Program Administrator technicians.